More than picky eating: 7 things to know about ARFID eating disorder

 While picky eating and ARFID may have certain similarities, ARFID is differentiated by the level of physical and mental distress that eating causes.
 Someone with ARFID may have difficulty chewing or swallowing, and can even gag or choke in response to eating foods that give them high levels of anxiety.
 The anxiety can also cause them to avoid any social eating situation, such as a school lunch or birthday party.

 With ARFID, foods may be avoided based on physical characteristics such as texture, smell, and appearance, or based on past negative experiences like choking or vomiting.
-ARFID is a new addition to DSM-5, the official list of psychiatric diagnoses.
-It had been known as feeding disorder of infancy or early childhood, or eating disorder, not otherwise specified.
+Before being added to the DSM-5 in 2013, ARFID had been known as feeding disorder of infancy or early childhood, or eating disorder, not otherwise specified.

 Would you like to learn more about what causes ARFID and how to treat it?
 Learn more from our Understanding and Treating ARFID blog.